Skip to content

 We calculate the reimbursement based on the vehicle’s value when it was brought into the company, and the number of days it’s available* for private use.
 The reimbursement is then recorded as a separate income line in the company’s financial statements (it’s considered income because the company is receiving compensation from the shareholder).

-It’s important to understand the concept of availability.
-Shareholders reimburse the company for any day that the vehicle is available to them – which includes when it sits in their driveways.
+*Availability for private use: shareholders reimburse the company for any day that the vehicle is 'available' to them, which includes when it sits on their driveway (and not just when it was used privately).

 Exceptions to this rule are: